 Like everything that gets used a lot, dentures wear out over the years.
 But when you consider the constant work a denture gets as it chews your food, it’s remarkable they last as long as they do.
 Also, your mouth or gingival gum shape will change over time.
 That is, usually will experience some form of jaw bone loss resorption.

 Not many resin materials can survive a wet, warm place with grinding forces wearing away day after day without simply giving out!
 A properly crafted set of dentures can work for years before reaching that point.
 Plus, they require little additional cost to maintain them over after they're initially made.
 But as it goes, the tough medical-grade plastic teeth wear down and can’t grind up food as they used to.
 Or the base of the denture starts to crack, thin, and chip in places.
-In some situations, the entire denture may break in two or more pieces.
+In some situations, the entire denture may break into two or more pieces.

 Understanding the dynamics of tooth extraction